slint-ui/slint/docs/language/src/builtins/elements.md

 -   **`opacity`** (_in_ _float_): A value between 0 and 1 (or a percentage) that is used to draw the element and its children with transparency.
     0 is fully transparent (invisible), and 1 is fully opaque.
-    If the element has children, the opacity is applied to the whole tree of children as if they were first drawn into an intermediate layer, and the whole layer is rendered with a different opacity.
+    The opacity is applied to the tree of child elements as if they were first drawn into an intermediate layer, and then the whole layer is rendered with this opacity.
     (default value: 1)
 -   **`visible`** (_in_ _bool_): When set to `false`, the element and all his children won't be drawn and not react to mouse input (default value: `true`)

 The following example demonstrates the `opacity` property with children.
 An opacity is applied to the red rectangle.
-Since the green rectangle is a child of the red one, you can see the gradient underneath it, but you cannot see the red rectangle through the green one.
+Since the green rectangle is a child of the red one, you can see the gradient underneath it, but you can't see the red rectangle through the green one.

 ```slint
 export component Example inherits Window {